Home page

 2005 Harvest from Cornell Provenance Orchard [4/14/2006]

 Berries from the Cornell orchard ready to harvest (top) and products made from those berries.
+Click on images for larger view.

 Following a very dry summer, in September 2005 we harvested our first crop of fruit from our 3-year old orchard on campus.
 Despite the less than ideal growing conditions and lack of supplemental irrigation, we had a respectable yield of 250 pounds from 60 superior plants that made the first cut in our selection process.
 Many of the plants were heavily laden, with bowed branches resembling high yielding apple trees.